Challenger of the Month

 Every month we celebrate a person or team who has gone above and beyond in their fundraising efforts for Shooting Star Children’s Hospices.
 It’s not always about who has run the fastest or the furthest or longest.
 We aim to celebrate people who have pushed themselves out of their comfort zones, and done something that has been a real challenge for them.

-Our Challenger of the Month for March 2019 is…
+Our Challenger of the Month for May 2019 is…

 Marvellous Maggie has been involved with Shooting Star Children’s Hospices for many years.
 Being a charity ambassador and volunteer as Activities Co-ordinator at our Guildford Hospice, Christopher’s for over 10 years.
 With June marking her 70th birthday she decided to tick something off her bucket list whilst raising some money for the charity she so loves.
 “Having volunteered at Christopher’s for over 10 years and having such a wonderful time doing it, I wanted to give something back.
 Jumping out of a plane has always been on my bucket list so I thought this year would be the perfect time to do it, whilst raising much needed funds for Shooting Star Children’s Hospices.”